monigarr/be3_rai_m1/README.md

 <!-- ABOUT THE PROJECT -->
 ## Skills Assessment

-This is a private repo for the purpose of a Skills Assessment.
+This is a repo for the purpose of a Skills Assessment.
-Do Not Make this a public repo.

 <!-- CONTACT -->